Mykmicheals/DjangoBlog/README.md

 # DjangoBlog

-Clone This Project (Make Sure You Have Git Installed)
+Clone This Project (Make Sure You Have Git Installed on your system)

 https://github.com/Mykmicheals/DjangoBlog.git